Monsieur Taxi

-Monsieur Taxi is a 1952 French comedy film which was directed André Hunebelle, written by Jean Halain, and starring Michel Simon and Louis de Funès.
+Monsieur Taxi is a 1952 French comedy film directed André Hunebelle and starring Michel Simon and Jane Marken and Jean Brochard.
 It is about Pierre Verger, who is nicknamed Monsieur Taxi and always in company of a smart young dog called "Gangster".
 It was shot at the Saint-Maurice Studios in Paris and on location around the city including in Saint-Maur-des-Fossés.
 The film's sets were designed by the art director Lucien Carré.

 Plot

-Monsieur Taxi comes across a bag a passenger seems to have forgotten on the backseat.
+In Paris Monsieur Taxi comes across a bag a passenger seems to have forgotten on the backseat.
 The bag contains a considerable amount of money and he is desperate to return it.
 While trying to find the owner of the bag he is eventually taken for a criminal and arrested by police.
 But in the end everything is straightened out and he lives to see his both children get married.